 During the third week of March, when COVID-19 was first forcing states to issue stay-at-home orders, reporter Lawrence Abrams from Bleeping Computer reached out to several ransomware groups and asked whether they would refrain from attacking healthcare systems during the pandemic.
-The fear was that these groups, which extort money from companies by infiltrating and encrypting their computer systems, effectively locking people out, would take advantage of the situation to launch attacks against hospitals and medical research facilities just when they were most overwhelmed — and therefore most likely to pay.
+The fear was that these groups, which extort money from companies by infiltrating and encrypting their computer systems, effectively locking people out, would take advantage of the situation to levy cyber threats and attacks against hospitals and medical research facilities just when they were most overwhelmed — and therefore most likely to pay.

 A few of the organizations responded.
 The group behind Maze ransomware said that it would “stop all activity versus all kinds of medical organizations until the stabilization of the situation,” while another assured Abrams that “we are not enemies of humanity ... our goal is money, not harm.”

 Despite promises from a few ransomware organizations, Interpol’s cybercrime team reported “a significant increase” in attacks targeting “key organizations and infrastructure” fighting the pandemic.

 Unfortunately, there are plenty of cybercriminal organizations willing to take their place.
 Despite promises from a few ransomware organizations, Interpol’s cybercrime team reported “a significant increase” in attacks targeting “key organizations and infrastructure” fighting the pandemic, including COVID-19 phishing emails.

 One case Interpol intercepted in April involved an order for 10 million face masks that health authorities in Germany paid for that never materialized, which the perpetrators pulled off using compromised emails and a fake website for a medical supply company.